openlab-at-city-tech/openlab/wp-content/plugins/require-post-category/readme.txt

 ﻿=== Require Post Category ===
 Contributors: joshhartman
-Tags: post, category, taxonomy, require, force, publish, draft, admin Requires at least: 3.3
+Tags: post, category, tags, taxonomy, require, force, publish, save, admin, gutenberg, editor Requires at least: 5.3.2
-Tested up to: 4.9
+Tested up to: 5.3
-Stable tag: 1.1
+Stable tag: 2.0.3

-Require users to choose a post category before saving a draft, updating a post, or publishing a post.
+Require users to choose a post category before updating or publishing a post.

 == Description ==

 Tired of uncategorized posts?
-Use this simple plugin to require users to choose a post category before saving a draft, updating a post, or publishing a post.
-This applies to normal posts in the normal WordPress admin editor.
-If you wish to require a category or other taxonomy for a custom post type see the FAQ for filter hook usage examples.
+Use this simple plugin to require users to choose a post category before updating or publishing a post.
+By default this only applies to normal posts.
+If you wish to require a category/taxonomy for a custom post type see the FAQ for filter hook usage examples.

 = Translators =

 * French (fr_FR) - Dominique V.
 * Spanish (es_ES) - [Andrew Kurtis - WebHostingHub](http://www.webhostinghub.com)
 * Polish (pl_PL) - Michał Papliński
+* Finnish (fi) - Sanapaino

 If you have created your own language pack, or have an update of an existing one, you can send the [PO and MO files](https://codex.wordpress.org/Translating_WordPress) to [me](https://www.warpconduit.net/contact) so that I can bundle it into the plugin.
 [Download the latest POT file](https://plugins.svn.wordpress.org/require-post-category/trunk/languages/require-post-category.pot).